-3. The Harris Home (contributor to Porter Tract Historic District) located at 1022 E Cambridge Avenue.

-Boyd: For some of these properties the owners have taken such good care of the property that we have to dig down deep to find items for the work plans.
+3. The Harris Home (contributor to Porter Tract Historic District), 1022 E Cambridge Avenue of the property that we have to dig down deep to find items for the work plans.
 All of the work plans are different and made public for future applicants can use for reference.